 Louise Stevens is creative director.
 Her work as artist filmmaker has been screened internationally and is distributed by Lux.
 As a core member of OMSK for 5 years her work features in the OMSK BOOK www.cinemaintothereal.com.
 As a producer Louise has made films for the Cultural Institute at King’s, Al Jazeera, English Heritage, Divine Chocolate, VSO and The British Council.
-Louise previously ran filmmaking workshops at The Royal College of Art and currently heads-up the video unit at VSO.
-Artists she has worked with include The Max Factory, Franco B, Benjamin Zephaniah and Arcadia Spectacular.
+Louise previously ran filmmaking workshops at The Royal College of Art.
+Artists she has worked with include The Gob Squad, Franco B, Benjamin Zephaniah and Arcadia Spectacular.

 Helen de Witt is a film curator, lecturer and writer.
 She is currently senior programme advisor at the BFI and lead programmer for the London Film Festival Experimenta section of Artists’ Moving Image.
 Prior to that she was Festivals Producer for the London Film Festival and Flare: London LGBT Film Festival before becoming Head of Cinemas at the BFI.
 Helen teaches film studies at Birkbeck University of London, and is an associate lecturer at London College of Communications and the National Film and Television School.
 At board level, she has served as vice-chair of LUX and chair of Four Corners Film.

 Rozi is our production and studio manager, keeping us on track and adding her unique creative input.
 She also works on socially engaged, education, commercial and artist moving image projects as a film-maker, video tutor and editor.
 Broadcast work includes projects for the BBC, Channel 4 and Al Jazeera.
 Collaborations include projects with Sir John Soane’s Museum and The Science Museum.
 Her films have screened internationally at film festivals and galleries including the NFT, The ICA and The Place.

 Superstar creative, Charly is an AV producer and musician and works closely with VSO to run our in-house contract specialising in After Effects.
 Charly is currently creating a suite of films to explain the core programmes at VSO plus animated graphics for our relationship with the Cultural Institute at King’s College London.